bryanhelmig/django-delay-method/README.md

 # django-method-delay

 This is a simple way to use Celery without writing your own tasks for models.
 This makes it super, duper easy to port an existing legacy app to async.
+All you have to do is:

+    instance.call_delay('method_name', *args, **kwargs)

 A demo is worth a thousand words...